GERMAN COINS AND CURRENCY

 convenient 5 Reichspfennig had long been in use.
 People did not like

-the coin, merchants and banks did not want them.
-It was
+the coin and merchants and banks did not want them.
+It was issued only

 a single year: 1932.
 In 1933 the new Nazi government promptly